eight04/custom-input/README.md

 #### token.max: Number

 The max value of the number.
-Currently TextParser doesn't check this property.

 Following functions are used to manipulate model value.

-#### token.extract(model) => value, required
+#### token.extract(model) => Number, required

 A function that can extract node value from the model.
-It is used when converting model value to string.
+It is used to convert model value to string.

-#### token.add(model, diff) => model, required
+#### token.add(model, diff: Number) => model, required

 A function that can add node value to the model.

-#### token.restore(model, nodeValue) => model, required
+#### token.restore(model, nodeValue: number) => model, required

 A function that can restore node value to the model.

 ### InputMask

 InputMask is built on top of an input element and a TextParser.
-It will handle most of the HTML stuff.
-Like listen to events, track current node under the cursor.
+It handles most of the HTML stuff like listening to events, tracking selection range of the input element...

 After the mask is applied, user can only edit partial text that is not defined as "static".
-The user can also use left/right arrow keys or tab to navigate between each non-static node.
+User can also press left/right arrow keys or tab to navigate between each non-static node.
 Use up/down arrow keys to increase/decrease node value.
 If it is a "select" node, it will act like a typeahead component.
-If the user tried to delete the node, it will be replaced by a placeholder.
+If the user try to delete the node, it will be replaced by a placeholder.

 #### constructor(element: Element, textParser, separators = "")